QuantitativeBiology/PhenPred/README.md

 To use this, update the `hyperparameters.json` file by specifying `dip_vae_type` as either `"i"` or `"ii"` (type ii is recommended), and define the parameters `lambda_d` and `lambda_od` as float values, which control the diagonal and off-diagonal regularization, respectively.

+## Pre-trained models
+The pre-trained models can be downloaded from the Hugging Face model hub: [MOSA](https://huggingface.co/QuantitativeBiology/MOSA_pretrained)

 ## Citation
 Cai, Z et al., Synthetic multi-omics augmentation of cancer cell lines using unsupervised deep learning, 2023